Old Glory Trail Runs

 Shumate Falls Road, Glen Lyn, Virginia 24093

-(When driving there, look for a large sign for Kairos on the left and a gate with a lefthand turn off of Shumate Falls Road.
+(When driving there, look for a large sign for Kairos on the left (about 2 miles) and a gate with a lefthand turn off of Shumate Falls Road.
 Take that left turn, head up the mountain, and you'll see the bathhouse and Ed's Place (race headquarters) on the left.

 This is our inaugural year with this fabulous event that takes you through the beautiful Appalachian Mountains and crosses the Virginia/West Virginia border several times over the duration of the course.
 It has a fair amount of double track, some single track, and only ~1 mile on gravel road.